-- 5.1 The Board will ensure that, as of January 1, 2014, all new websites and web content on these sites will conform with the WCAG 2.0 at Level A. - 5.2 The Board will ensure that, as of January 1, 2021, all its internet websites and web content will conform with the WCAG 2.0 at Level AA. - 5.3 These requirements do not include Live Captions or Pre-recorded Audio Descriptions. - 5.4 These requirements apply to: - Websites and web content, including web-based applications, that the Board controls directly or controls through a contractual relationship that allows for modifications of the product. - Web content published on a website after January 1, 2012. - 5.5 Where the Board determines that meeting these requirements is not practicable, such determination will include consideration of: - The availability of commercial software or tools or both; and - Significant impact on an implementation timeline that was planned or initiated before January 1, 2012.
+- 5.1 The Board will ensure that, as of January 1, 2014, all new websites and web content on these sites will conform with the WCAG 2.0 at Level A. - 5.2 The Board will ensure that all its internet websites and web content will conform with the WCAG 2.0 at Level AA. - 5.3 These requirements do not include Live Captions or Pre-recorded Audio Descriptions. - 5.4 These requirements apply to: - Websites and web content, including web-based applications, that the Board controls directly or controls through a contractual relationship that allows for modifications of the product. - 5.5 Where the Board determines that meeting these requirements is not practicable, such determination will include consideration of the availability of commercial software or tools or both